GcalGit93/gcalgit93/docs/pages/projects.md

 ---
 layout: post
 title: Projects
-subtitle: Gallery for the work I have done on the side and is truly the essence of my portfolio
+subtitle: Gallery for the work I have done on the side and is truly the essence of my portfolio.
 permalink: /Projects

 ---